 2020 Proof Gold Eagle with V75 Privy

-Not only is this the final year of issue for the original reverse, the V75 Privy Gold Eagle is due later this year.
-The coin is meant to mark the 75th Anniversary of the Allied Victory that ended World War II.
-This exciting issue has a mintage limit of 1,945 coins which would make it, by far, the lowest absolute mintage in the series to date.
+The United States Mint is releasing the first-ever American Gold Eagle to feature a privy mark in honor of the 75th Anniversary of the Allied Victory that ended World War II.
+Called the V75-privy mark, this mark is shaped like the Rainbow Pool at the World War II memorial in Washington D.C.
+This exciting issue has a mintage limit of 1,945 coins which would make it, by far, the lowest mintage in the entire American Gold Eagle series to date!

 Key Date Burnished American Gold Eagle